Logan Jonesupdated jul 2026

 The pipeline

 50+ jurisdictions, no shared permit system.
 Cities buy from different vendors or run their own portals; each speaks its own dialect of HTML, JSON, or ArcGIS.
-Every platform gets its own scraper: 30+ jobs orchestrated by an ops server, chained so downstream imports fire when upstream collection lands, each streaming logs over SSE and leaving an audit trail.
+Every platform gets its own scraper: 30+ scrape jobs, each streaming logs over SSE and leaving an audit trail.

 accela · bs&a · citizenserve · cityview · energov · esuite · ims · iworq · logis · arcgis · custom city portals